petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

     }
     ```

-2. Add a variables.tf file with the following terraform configuration.
+2. Add a file named `variables.tf` into the `tf-state` folder and paste the following terraform configuration into it.

     ```
     variable "CLIENT_ID {